heroku/node-heroku-client/docs/oauthAuthorization.md

 ### `updated_at`

-*When oauth authorization was updated.*
+*when OAuth authorization was updated.*

 Example | Serialized? | Type
 --- | --- | ---